1990–91 Greek Football Cup: Tournament details

-The Final was contested by Panathinaikos, for sixth time in the last 10 years, after the qualify against PAOK in semi-finals, and neophyte in Alpha Ethniki Athinaikos, for first and unique until now time in their history.
+The final was contested by Panathinaikos, for sixth time in the last 10 years, after the qualify against PAOK in semi-finals and the newly-promoted in Alpha Ethniki, Athinaikos, for first and unique until now time in their history.
 That year, HFF decided the establishment of a two-legged final match, according to the model of Coppa Italia.
-Athinaikos selected as home of first match Apostolos Nikolaidis Stadium, instead of their neutral home, Municipal Stadium of Vyronas, while the second match became in the Athens Olympic Stadium.
+Athinaikos selected as home of first match Leoforos Alexandras Stadium, instead of their neutral home, Municipal Stadium of Vyronas, while the second match became in the Athens Olympic Stadium.
 Panathinaikos won both matches and at the same time The Double.

-Athinaikos, as finalist of competition, participated in the next season's European Cup Winners' Cup, for first and unique time in their history.
-Nikos Sarganis, Athinaikos goalkeeper, that had played in the first match of Final, failed to win the Cup with a fourth team, after Kastoria, Olympiacos and Panathinaikos.
-The second match was the last for referee Meletis Voutsaras.
-For the fourth consecutive season, Dimitris Saravakos was the competition's top scorer, with 10 goals.
+Athinaikos, as finalist of competition, participated in the next season's European Cup Winners' Cup, for the first and only time in their history.
+Nikos Sarganis, the goalkeeper of Athinaikos, that had played in the first match of final, failed to win the Cup with a fourth club, after Kastoria, Olympiacos and Panathinaikos.
+The second match was the last for the referee, Meletis Voutsaras.
+For the fourth consecutive season, Dimitris Saravakos was the competition's top scorer with 10 goals.